Patricia-Pgz/electron-x-pulse/README.md

 ## Abstract

 Electrine Engine transforms rhythm into gameplay.
-Built for flexibility and creative control, it powers core systems like rendering, physics, audio, UI, state management and ECS.
+Built for flexibility and creative control, it powers core systems like rendering, physics, audio, UI, state management, and ECS.
-With its integrated level editor, level loading system and audio analysis, developers can intuitively design levels that precisely align with the beat.
+With its integrated level editor, level loading system, and audio analysis, developers can intuitively design levels that precisely align with the beat.
 As a showcase, the included 2D platformer ElectronXPulse challenges players to jump, react, and survive in a world driven by high-energy EDM tracks.
 Designed to sharpen reflexes and timing skills, every interaction is coupled to the